FelipeZanini/Final-Project/README.md

   ![Mock Up](/img/mockup.png)

-  - The live link can be found here: [Zanini Pizzeria](https://zanini-pizzeria-0279eae282e5.herokuapp.com/](https://zanfe-009510b2eec0.herokuapp.com/)
+  - The live link can be found here: [Zanfe](https://zanfe-009510b2eec0.herokuapp.com/)

 # UX
 Welcome to Zanfe e-commerce, a site made for all needs, clothing and home goods!
 Our user experience (UX) design offers customers a smooth purchasing experience for apparel and home decoration.
 Our platform is made to fit your demands, whether you're renovating your living area or changing your wardrobe.